HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: The HARMONIC Framework

-Behavior Trees (BTs), originally developed for controlling non-player characters in video games, have found significant applications in robotics and AI \cite{colledanchise2018behavior}.
-BTs are directed trees that provide a flexible and intuitive way to design control actions and define task-planning hierarchies for agents.
-The flexibility and modularity of BTs make them particularly suitable for complex, hierarchical task planning in robotics and AI applications, allowing for easy modification and scaling of agent behaviors.
+When the strategic layer receives perception inputs, including speech, vision, and robot state information, as data frames from the tactical layer, it interprets them in the context of its active goals and situation model.
+These inputs are transformed into ontologically grounded meaning representations, enabling unified reasoning across modalities.
+This interpretation supports downstream processes such as attention management and strategic decision-making by allowing the agent to evaluate the relevance of new information, update its understanding of the environment, monitor progress on current plans, and determine whether adjustments are necessary.
+Based on this reasoning, the OntoAgent in the strategic layer may issue updated action commands or generate natural language responses to teammates.

+The tactical layer, on the other hand, is responsible for reflexive attention management, robot action planning and control, sensor input processing, and executing motor actions based on high-level commands received from the strategic layer.
+The attention manager processes perception data, translating and prioritizing sensory information for use by the strategic component.
+Additionally, the tactical layer employs specialized controllers, algorithms, and models to convert abstract commands from OntoAgent in the strategic layer into precise, actionable robot operations.

+For example, a command such as \textsc{PICK(key, at-position1)}, from the OntoAgent to ``pick up a key on the ground," triggers a well-defined sequence of tasks and actions, including object identification, positional assessment, trajectory computation, and actuation, in the tactical layer.
+Furthermore, the tactical layer manages reactive behaviors, including collision avoidance, through dedicated controllers.

-BTs in the tactical layer of HARMONIC enable effective reactive control and support the system's safety and operational requirements in dynamic environments.
-The tactical layer also incorporates advanced control techniques such as whole-body compliant control \cite{iannotta2022heterogeneous, colledanchise2018behavior} with motion planning, path planning \cite{olsson2016behavior} etc. In addition to these, BTs can also be used for representing skills and low-level plans that can directly be shared between the robots\cite{venkata2023kt,oruganti2023ikt1}.
+The tactical layer of HARMONIC is built around the Behavior Trees (BTs) \cite{colledanchise2018behavior}, which enable effective reactive control and support the system's safety and operational requirements in dynamic environments.
+The tactical layer may also include advanced control policies for whole-body compliant control \cite{iannotta2022heterogeneous, colledanchise2018behavior} with motion planning, path planning \cite{olsson2016behavior}, etc. BTs can also be used for representing skills and low-level plans that can also be shared between the robots \cite{venkata2023kt,oruganti2023ikt1}.